 A new review of existing studies examines the evidence behind the idea that an acute bout of exercise is able to offer immediate protection for the heart against cardiovascular disease through a mechanism called "cardiovascular preconditioning."

-The results of the new research — led by Dick Thijssen, who is a professor of cardiovascular physiology and exercise at the Liverpool John Moores University in the United Kingdom — have been published in the journal JAMA Cardiology.
+The results of the new research — led by Dick Thijssen, who is a professor of cardiovascular physiology and exercise at the Liverpool John Moores University in the United Kingdom — have been

 As Prof. Thijssen and colleagues explain, it is a widely accepted fact that exercise protects the heart over time.
 However, it is less known that it can also do so within hours, and that a single workout episode is enough to yield clinically significant benefits.